Skip to main content

 Setup

 Connect to the board by going to Tools/Options and select the proper Interpreter.
-In this case we'll be selecting MicroPython(Raspberry Pi Pico)
+In this case we'll be selecting MicroPython(Raspberry Pi Pico).

 Thonny Connect